Australian gold rushes: 1850: Clunes, Victoria

 In March 1850, pastoralist William Campbell found several minute pieces of native gold in quartz on the station of Donald Cameron at Clunes.
 William Campbell is notable as having been the first member of the electoral district of Loddon of the Victorian Legislative Council from November 1851 to May 1854.
 In 1854, Campbell received a £1,000 reward from the Victorian Gold Discovery Committee as the original discoverer of gold at Clunes.
 At the time of the find in March 1850, Campbell was in the company of Donald Cameron, Cameron's superintendent, and a friend.

 This find was concealed at the time because of the fear it would bring undesirable strangers to the run.
 Observing the migration of the population of New South Wales and the panic created throughout the whole colony, and especially in Melbourne, and further motivated by a £200 reward that had been offered the day previous to anyone who could find payable gold within 200 mi of Melbourne, on 10 June 1851, Campbell addressed a letter to merchant James Graham (member of Victorian Legislative Council 1853–1854 and 1867–1886) stating that within a radius of 15 mi of Burn Bank, on another party's station, he had procured specimens of gold.

 Campbell divulged the precise spot where the gold had been found in a letter to Graham dated 5 July 1851.
-Prior to this date, however, James Esmond and his party were already at work there mining for gold.
+Before this date, however, James Esmond and his party were already at work there, mining for gold.
 This was because Cameron had earlier shown specimens of the gold to George Hermann Bruhn, a German doctor and geologist whose services as an analyst were in great demand.
 Communication of this knowledge by Hermann to James Esmond was to result in the discovery by Esmond on 1 July 1851 of payable quantities of alluvial gold at Clunes and lead to the first Victorian gold rush.